Atlas vs Coggle (2026): An In-Depth Research Comparison

 Recommendations by user type

 - PhD researchers: Atlas.
 Lit-review-heavy years 1–2 benefit most from the Knowledge Map (deconstruct each paper without re-reading).
 Thesis-writing years 3–4 benefit from claim-source-justification (every thesis sentence anchored to a passage).
-Coggle works for one-off tasks; the multi-year compounding graph is what makes Atlas the right tool here.
+Coggle works for one-off tasks.
+The multi-year compounding graph is what makes Atlas the right tool here.

 - Students doing literature reviews and thesis research: Atlas, scoped to research workflows (dissertation, thesis, literature review).
 The Knowledge Map is the largest time-saver in the lit-review phase, and the compounding graph keeps prior work accessible across semesters.